mapping-commons/sssom/src/docs/index.md

 ![SSSOM banner](images/sssom-banner.png)

-**SSSOM** is the Simple Standard for Sharing Ontological Mappings.
-It comprises three distinct components that are intended to be used together to facilitate the exchange of semantic mappings:
+The Simple Standard for Sharing Ontological Mappings (SSSOM) is a community-driven standard designed to facilitate the exchange and integration of semantic entity mappings.

-1. a machine-readable and extensible vocabulary to describe metadata of mappings;
-2. a data model to represent mappings and their associated metadata;
-3. several file formats to represent sets of mappings on disk and on the network.
+As data interoperability becomes increasingly crucial across various domains, SSSOM provides a standardized format to share mappings, enabling researchers and developers to more easily connect and utilize diverse datasets.
+By establishing a common framework, SSSOM enhances the consistency, quality, and discoverability of mappings, thereby supporting more effective data integration and analysis.

+- **Standardization**: SSSOM provides a unified format for representing semantic, or ontological, mappings, making it easier for different systems and organizations to exchange mapping data consistently.
+- **Interoperability**: By using SSSOM, data from diverse sources can be integrated more seamlessly, allowing for improved data analysis and research across various fields, including biology, healthcare, and information technology.

-Beyond defining the standard itself, the **SSSOM Core Team** also aims to implement open and community-driven collaborative workflows designed to evolve the standard continuously to address changing requirements and mapping practices, and to provide reference tools and software libraries for working with the standard.
+Beyond defining the standard itself, the **SSSOM Core Team** and the SSSOM community also develop reference tools and software libraries for working with the standard.

-## SSSOM at a glance
+## SSSOM at a glance: Model and Exchange Format

-### Basic concepts
+### Basic model

 The [data model](spec-model.md) of SSSOM is centered around two fundamental concepts: mappings and mapping sets.

-A **SSSOM mapping** is a statement that there is a correspondence of some sort between two semantic entities.
+A **SSSOM mapping** is a statement that there is a correspondence between two semantic entities.
 It comprises two components:

 1. The **core mapping** (or **raw mapping**), which is a triple `<subject, predicate, object>` that represents the correspondence itself between a subject entity, for example a class in an ontology, and an object entity, for example an identifier in some database, via a semantic mapping predicate, for example `skos:exactMatch`.
 2. **Metadata** that provide supplementary pieces of information about the core mapping.
-This notably includes information pertaining to the *provenance* of the statement (for example, who emitted the statement, in other words who decided that the subject and the object should be mapped) and its *justification* (why should the subject and the object be mapped).
+This notably includes information about the *provenance* of the statement (for example, who authored the statement), the *confidence* with which the mappings holds, and its *justification* (a reason that supports the fidelity of the mapping between the subject and the object, such as _expert review_, or _exact lexical matching_ on the entities' primary names).

-A **SSSOM mapping set** is a collection of SSSOM mappings, with its own metadata.
+A **SSSOM mapping set** is a collection of SSSOM mappings.
+Mapping sets can also be associated with metadata, such as license statements, or a description.

 ### The SSSOM/TSV format